-(a) First offence - will normally revoke suspend for up to 6-12 months or refuse to renew.
-A new licence will not normally be granted for 6 months 3 7 years following the date of conviction, caution or in the absence of these the date of offence or relevant incident. (b) Repeat offences - will normally revoke or refuse to renew the private hire or hackney carriage driver's licence.
-A new licence will not normally be granted for 3-7 12 years following the date of conviction, caution or in the absence of these the date of offence or relevant incident.
+- (a) First offence will normally revoke or refuse to renew.
+A new licence will not normally be granted for 7 years following the date of conviction, caution or in the absence of these the date of offence or relevant incident. - (b) Repeat offences will normally revoke or refuse to renew the private hire or hackney carriage driver's licence.
+A new licence will not normally be granted for 12 years following the date of conviction, caution or in the absence of these the date of offence or relevant incident.

-5.1.18 Non-Disclosure/Late Disclosure of a Conviction/Caution/Fixed Penalty
+5.1.18 Non-Disclosure/Late Disclosure of a Conviction/Caution/Fixed PenaltyRelevant Information

-Declarations of criminal and motoring convictions, cautions and fixed penalties are vitally important in order for the Local Authority to review the suitability of licence holders.
+Declarations of criminal and motoring convictions, cautions, and_fixed penalties, arrests and being charged with an offence are vitally important in order for the Local Authority to review the suitability of licence holders.
 Failure to declare any of the above can result in unsuitable drivers holding a licence.